Philadelphia Adoption Attorney

 When you and your family have decided that you want to open your home to a child, you may feel overwhelmed by the amount of paperwork you need to fill out and file.
 Below is an overview of some of the official legal documents that you will need to fill out.

 To begin, a Report of Intention to Adopt should be filed on behalf of the adoptive parents within 30 days of the child being placed.
 This report provides the Court with information about the adoptive parents, and a home study must be attached to this report.
 In addition, the Report of Intention to Adopt must also include a statement from the adoptive parents acknowledging that the birth parents have 30 days from when they signed their consents to revoke its contents.

 The next report that needs to be filed is called the Report of Intermediary.
-This report is filed after the parental rights are terminated and includes information regarding the termination of parental rights and the fees paid by the adoptive parents in connection with the adoption.
-This report must be filled out within six months of placement of the child with adoptive parents unless the parental rights have not been terminated within that time.
+This report is filed after the parental rights are terminated and include information regarding the termination of parental rights and the fees paid by the adoptive parents in connection with the adoption.
+This report must be filled out within six months of placement of the child with adoptive parents unless the parental rights have not been terminated at that time.

-The Petition of Adoption is the next document that needs to be filed.
+The Petition for Adoption is the next document that needs to be filed.
 This too needs to be filed after parental rights are terminated.
 In this report, the petitioners are the adoptive parents, and they are asking the Court to enter an Adoption Decree.
 The petition contains information pertaining to the adoptive parents and includes the new name of the child.

 There are countless documents and nuances to these documents and to any of the other documents that you may have to fill out when you are going through the adoption process.

 Before a child can be legally adopted in Pennsylvania a family law judge must enter an Adoption Decree.
 This Decree is made after an adoption hearing.
 At this hearing, all adoptive parents must attend and there will be: